markmccoid/myCodeDocs/docs/projects/movie-tracker.md

   - **Release Year** - The year the movie was released
   - **Watch Providers** - Netflix, Amazon Prime, Hulu, etc. Multiple can be selected.
 ORed together for search

-To manage the search flow, the MovieMachines.js file contains an XState machine:
+To manage the search flow, the MovieMachines.js file contains an XState machine

 ![2021-02-20_21-57-03](/Users/markmccoid/Documents/Programming/myCodeDocs/docs/assets/movietracker-discover-001.png)